-- 13. Contribute to additional school places to meet the increased demand that will be placed on existing primary and secondary school provision within the area, either through expansion of existing facilities or through the provision of new school facilities, in liaison with the local education authority; - 14.
+- 13. Contribute to additional school places to meet the increased demand that will be placed on existing primary and secondary school provision within the area, either through expansion of existing facilities or through the provision of new school facilities, in liaison with the local education authority Make financial contributions for offsite additional primary and/or secondary school provision to meet needs generated by the development in accordance with policy JP-P5; - 14.
 Contribute to appropriate health and community facilities to meet the increased demand that will be placed on existing provision; - 15.
 Conserve and enhance heritage assets and their setting in accordance with the findings and recommendations of the Historic Environment Assessment (2020) and addendum (2021).
 An up-to-date Heritage Impact Assessment will be required for any planning applications; - 16.
-Take into consideration the findings of the Greater Manchester Historic Environment Assessment Screening Exercise, and provide an up-to-date archaeological desk-based assessment to determine if any future evaluation and mitigation will be needed; - 17.
+Take into consideration the findings of the Greater Manchester Historic Environment Assessment Screening Exercise, and provide an up-todate archaeological desk-based assessment to determine if any future evaluation and mitigation will be needed; - 17.
 Be informed by an appropriate flood risk assessment and a comprehensive drainage strategy, which includes a full investigation of the surface water hierarchy.
 The strategy should include details of full surface water management throughout the site as part of the proposed green and blue infrastructure.
-Development should deliver any appropriate recommendations, including mitigation measures and the incorporation of sustainable drainage systems as part of the multi-functional green infrastructure network, and be in line with the GM Level 1 Strategic Flood Risk Assessment (SFRA) advice.
-Opportunities to use natural flood management and highway SUDs features should be explored; and - 18.
-Incorporate necessary remediation measures in areas which are affected by contamination and have been previously worked for landfill purposes.
+Development should deliver any appropriate recommendations, including mitigation measures and the incorporation of sustainable drainage systems as part of the multifunctional green infrastructure network, and be in line with the GM Level 1 Strategic Flood Risk Assessment (SFRA) advice.
+Opportunities Places for Everyone Composite Plan - Modifications Version 2023 to use natural flood management and highway SUDs features should be explored; and

+Incorporate necessary remediation measures in areas which are affected by previous coal mining contamination and have been previously worked for landfill on the site purposes; and